mvexel/osmdiff/README.md

 ## Contributing

-I welcome your contributions in code, documentation and suggestions for enhancements.
+I welcome your contributions in code, documentation and suggestions for enhancements.-

 If you find `osmdiff` useful, or you use it in commercial software, please consider sponsoring this project.